 Ninety minutes after our initial arrival, we were taken to meet with our final obstacle, a friendly older gentleman who further lowered the prices and even tossed in meal vouchers.
 Ultimately, we said no, and he grudgingly gave us the paperwork we needed to claim our four-day, three-night trip to our choice of Cancun, Montego Bay or San Juan.

 Apparently we have 60 days to call a phone number (not toll-free), ask questions, gather information (we’d love to see photos of the resort options, as none were provided) and “register” to receive our “reservation deposit invoice.”
 After receiving it, we have 30 days to send it back with a deposit of $100 each, which is then applied to the imposed taxes and fees of anywhere from about $100 – $185.
 (Technically the trip is a gift, not a prize, so Sundance isn’t required to cover taxes and fees.)
 We’re told the deposit is refundable until actual reservations have been made.
-Stay tuned for part two, coming sometime in 2015, when I’ll tell you whether the trip actually happens.
+Stay tuned to find out whether the trip actually happens.

 11 Ways to Prevent Identity Theft While Traveling

-In the meantime, tell us if you’ve ever been a part of a “free vacation” offer.
+Have you ever been a part of a “free vacation” offer?
 How did it work out?

 — written by Ashley Kosciolek

 Maybe you’ve landed on a glacier in Alaska, ridden a donkey in Greece or hiked to a mountaintop monastery in Tibet.
 Whatever the experience, it’s likely you’ve got photos to share or, at the very least, stories to tell.
 The question is: Should you?